“Are you ready to order, sir?”

 Egil took a steadying breath, then asked, quietly enough that Aleksir almost didn’t hear, “What does she have to do with anything?”

 Realization passed across Egil’s expression.
-“That’s how you knew my face?” he guessed.
+“That’s how you knew me?” he guessed.

 Aleksir nodded.
 “She has a photograph of you.
 You’re—,”